abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------
+ver 1.4 build 3.1   Added ability to save a resource (contact) and access it via the circle of Friends
+                    button, we can decide where else to make this available.
+                    -  Fixed the sections view in the CoreCircle viewcontroller
+                    -  Fully logout and reset the local database is working
+                    -

+ver 1.4 build 2.0   Adding resources view to Home View

 ver 1.4 build 1.0   New layout after input from team;

 ver 1.3 build 1.0   Updates to the friends list (coreData), we cache coreFriends location locally